-As at March 31, 2021, the carrying value of the Company's cash and cash equivalents, receivables, as well as accounts payable approximate their fair values, while the Company's investments in marketable securities and warrants in VLC are carried at fair value.
+As at June 30, 2021, the carrying value of the Company's cash and cash equivalents, receivables, as well as accounts payable approximate their fair values due to their short-term nature, while the Company's investments in marketable securities and warrants in VLC are carried at fair value.
 The carrying value of consideration payable and other variable consideration payable are considered to approximate their fair value.
 The fair value of the Company's equity investment in VLC is disclosed in note 4 to the Interim Financial Statements.